 God’s grace seeks man –

-The Old Testament gentile believer could become a member of Israel, but he
+The Old Testament gentile believer could become a member of Israel, but he could

-blood, and has invited the gentiles to the promises of Israel by faith in
+Christ has shed His blood, and has invited the gentiles to the promises of

-Jesus Christ, we who formerly were distant have not been brought near, meaning
+Israel by faith in Jesus Christ, we who formerly were distant have been brought

 Eph 2-11,12